wso2/docs-mi/en/docs/learn/integration-tutorials/sending-a-simple-message-to-a-datasource.md

-# How to expose a Datasource as a Service
+# How to Expose a Datasource as a Service

 ## What you'll build